 This must include agreement as to what further action is required to:

 Criteria for Video Interviews

 See "Achieving Best Evidence in Criminal Proceedings: Guidance on Interviewing Victims and Witnesses, and Using Special Measures 2011" for full and detailed Guidance.The police have lead responsibility for the criminal investigation and therefore the video interview process is managed by them and the Section 47 enquiry will run alongside the criminal investigation.
 However this does not mean that the police will always take the lead in the investigative interview.
-(Para 2.22 Ministry of Justice, Guidance on interviewing victims and witnesses-2011.
-See also Achieving Best Evidence guidance
+(Para 2.22 Ministry of Justice, Guidance on interviewing victims and witnesses, and guidance on using special measures (March 2011)).
+See also Achieving Best Evidence Guidance.